vincentyxu/vincentyxu.github.io/papers.md

 ---
 layout: archive
-title: paper
+title: papers
-permalink: /paper/
+permalink: /papers/
-category: "paper"
+category: "papers"
-tagline: "This is all about my paper."
+tagline: "This is all about my papers."
 ---